djauty/ratContainer/README.md

  ```
  make -f makefile.version
+ ./configure
+ scons -c
  make -f makefile.rat
  ```
 - RAT is now ready to use!
 Look at the instructions below for how to run it
+- After the first build you can just use scons

 ***
 **To exit the container (Apoptainer and Docker)**: